Imputing Income in Divorce Cases in NJ

 However, imputing income is not always a straightforward process.

-In some cases, the party who is being imputed income may dispute the amount that the court has assigned to them.
+The party who is being imputed income may dispute the amount that the court has assigned to them.

 They may argue that they are unable to find work in their field or that their earning potential is limited by factors outside of their control.